nikitavoloboev/data/docs/looking-back/2023/2023-march.md

 I actually wrote code daily with only few breaks to walk to/from library where I worked at.
 Used [ChatGPT](../../machine-learning/chatgpt.md) heavily to debug problems or learn and it was enjoyable.

-In summary, [everything in git is built on top of hashes](https://www.youtube.com/watch?v=ig5E8CcdM9g).
+[Everything in git is built on top of hashes](https://www.youtube.com/watch?v=ig5E8CcdM9g).
 Files are hashed.
 Commits are are hashes of the hashed committed files.
 Branches are hashes of commits.

 Also [this talk on using Git](https://www.youtube.com/watch?v=4EOZvow1mk4) was amazing.

-In summary, I did love working the 3 weeks there.
-I learned a lot and it was my first ever opportunity to work on an open source project and actually get paid to do it.
+It was also my first ever opportunity to work on an open source project and actually get paid to do it.
 I love the team and the vision to build git based apps.
 And wish them the best.

 I love how they use Discord for all communication with nice well purposed channels.
 The textual checkins were great.
 I worked in companies that did morning video checkins and thought it was unnecessary.
 Textual checkins are perfect enough honestly.

-Also Inlang is [built using Solid](https://github.com/inlang/inlang) and I will be using quite a few patterns from the code in my own future projects.
+Also Inlang is [built using Solid](https://github.com/inlang/inlang) and I will be using quite a few patterns from their code in my own future projects.
 Specifically the way Solid stores are used as the editor loads and renders.
 Everything is a signal.

 If I wasn't as bad of a programmer, it'd be a dreamy place to work at for sure.
 But alas.